joshuawright11/papyrus/README.md

 Papyrus is a type-safe HTTP client for Swift.

-It turns your APIs into clean and concise Swift protocols.
+It drastically reduces network boilerplate by turning your APIs into clean and concise Swift protocols.

 ```swift
 @API